antonysblockchain/BinaryPowWeb/README.md

 <p>This repository contains the web version of the game</p>

 <p>There are still so many bugs to fix.
+Most of them related to the mobile view.
 Be patinent, I'm waiting for a miracle to have time ti fix them!</p>

 <p>Feel free to use the code, refactor and share it.</p>